Villarrica Volcano: Climbing, Skiing & More

 The Villarrica Volcano, at 2,847m is both one of Chile’s most popular volcanoes and one of its most active.
-Despite the obvious risks this poses, it hasn’t stopped thousands upon thousands of adventurous climbers from reaching its summit.
+Despite the obvious risks this poses, it hasn’t stopped thousands upon thousands of adventurous climbers from reaching its summit on their Chile holiday.
 One look at the rugged snow-capped peak rising majestically out of the ground is enough invitation for an expedition to an adventure seeker.
 Surrounded by natural beauty on every side, the Villarrica Volcano is more than just a photographer’s dream; it is an unrivalled grandeur.

 Now you’ve made it all the way to the legendary Villarrica Volcano, it is time to decide how you’re going to tackle this monster mountain.
 Here are some activities you could get stuck in to while you’re there.